Debra Oswald

+Her novel One Hundred Years of Betty was published by Allen and Unwin in March 2025 and was longlisted for that year's Adult category of the ARA Historical Novel Prize.

 Career

 Oswald began writing as a teenager.
 Her first play was workshopped at the 1977 Australian National Playwrights Conference when she was 17, and then broadcast on ABC Radio.
 She studied at the Australian National University and at the Australian Film Television and Radio School and has since made her living as a writer for film, television, stage and radio as well as publishing a number of novels for children.
 She lives in Sydney with the author and radio personality Richard Glover; they have two sons.

 Her play, Dags, has had many productions around Australia and has been published and performed in Britain and the United States.
 Debra's other plays include Going Under, produced by Adelaide's Troupe Theatre in 1983, and Lumps, which premiered at the Q Theatre in 1993.
 In 1996, a co-production of Debra's play Gary's House by Playbox and the Q Theatre played in Melbourne, Penrith and the Gold Coast.
 There have also been productions in Adelaide, Hobart, Newcastle, Canberra and Hjoerring, Denmark.
 Gary's House was on the New South Wales Year 12 drama syllabus.
 In 2000, her play Sweet Road was presented in Melbourne and Adelaide in a Playbox/STC of SA co production, and in Sydney by the Ensemble Theatre.
-Sweet Road, Gary's House and The Peach Season were all short-listed for the New South Wales Premier's Literary Awards.Mr Bailey's Minder and The Peach Season both premiered at Griffin Theatre Company.
-Mr Bailey's Minder toured nationally in 2006 and premiered in the United States in 2008 at The Walnut Street Theatre in Philadelphia.
+Sweet Road, Gary's House and The Peach Season were all short-listed for the New South Wales Premier's Literary Awards.

+Mr Bailey's Minder and The Peach Season both premiered at Griffin Theatre Company.
+Mr Bailey's Minder toured nationally in 2006 and premiered in the United States in 2008 at the Walnut Street Theatre in Philadelphia.
 Gary's House was staged in Japanese in Tokyo by Rakutendan Theatre in 2008.